-As to be expected there will be additional costs for inter-library loans and potential overdue library fines,
+As to be expected there will be additional costs for inter-library loans and potential overdue library fines, print and graduation.
+We do not anticipate any further costs for this programme.

-19. Quality management and enhancement
+18. Quality management and enhancement

 The quality and standards of learning in this programme are subject to a continuous process of monitoring, review and enhancement.